cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 Using JavaScript loop commands like `while` can have unexpected effects.
 Let's say our application shows a random number on load.

-<DocsImage src="/img/guides/core-concepts/reload-page.gif" alt="Manually reloading the browser page until the number 7 appears" style="aspect-ratio: 494 / 368"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/reload-page.gif" alt="Manually reloading the browser page until the number 7 appears"></DocsImage>

 We want the test to stop when it finds the number 7.
 If any other number is displayed the test reloads the page and checks again.